GFA-spec/GFA-spec/GFA-spec.md

 the beginning of another segment.
 The link stores the orientation of each segment and the amount of basepairs overlapping.
 + **Containment** an overlap between two segments where one is contained in the other.
-+ **Path** an ordered list of oriented segments that, where each consecutive segments are supported by a link w.r.t. the orientation.
-In cases where there are multiple links supporting an overlap it should be explicitly indicated.
++ **Path** an ordered list of oriented segments, where each consecutive pair of oriented segments are supported by a link record.

 ## Line structure